shaoyu-li/shaoyu-li.github.io/_pages/about.md

 ---

-I am a second-year PhD student at Virginia Tech, advised by Professor Wenjing Lou.
+I am a second-year PhD student at Virginia Tech, advised by Prof. Wenjing Lou.
 I am also part of the [CNSR-VT](https://www.cnsr.ictas.vt.edu/) lab.
 My research interests include blockchain and network security.

 I graduated with my B.S. in Information Security from Nankai University in Tianjin, China, in June 2020.
 Later, I graduated with an M.S. in IT Cyber Security from the University of Glasgow in the United Kingdom, in January 2022.